Master courses - Summer

 13. Emerging trends and future directions in AI capabilities

-15. Alternative suggested topic
+15. Alternative suggested topics

 Join us in exploring the transformative role of AI capabilities in driving innovation and enhancing organizational performance.